fgauna12/fgauna12.github.io/_posts/2019-12-23-quick-and-dirty-helm-chart.md

 ## The Shortcut

-Similar to yesterday's topic, I also recommend that you know the fundamentals for Kubernetes and how to issue deployments.
-Then, it's easier to understand the value that Helm provides and when it's effective to use it.
+Similar to yesterday's topic, I recommend that you understand the basics first.
+Kubernetes fundamentals is a great place to start.
+I really like [this PluralSight course.](https://www.pluralsight.com/courses/getting-started-kubernetes) Secondly, it's a good idea to understand the basics of Helm so that you understand the value it providers and when it's a good use of time.

-Assuming you already believe Helm can solve some painpoints, then this guide will walk you through using Visual Studio to create Helm charts tailored for ASP.NET Core apps.
+This quick post will walk you through using Visual Studio to create Helm charts tailored for ASP.NET Core apps.

-First, right-click, select "Add" then "Add Container Orchestrator Support."
+First, right-click, select "**Add**" then "**Add Container Orchestrator Support.**"

 ![](/assets/uploads/annotation-2019-12-23-165841.jpg "Right-click add container orchestrator support")

-Then, select Kubernetes/Helm.
+Then, select **Kubernetes/Helm.**

 ![](/assets/uploads/annotation-2019-12-23-171316.jpg "Selecting Kubernetes")